golang-design/research/content/posts/ultimate-channel.md

 Well, the answer is non-trivial.
 As a generalization of channels, the other common operations should also be supported, such as `len()`, `cap()`, and `close()`.
 If we think carefully about the semantics of closing a channel, it is really just about closing the ability of input to that channel.
 Hence, implementing the `close()` functionality, it is simple and straightforward.

-However, the `len()` is not a thread-safe operation for arrays, slices, and maps, but it becomes preety clear that it has to be thread safe for channels, otherwise, there is no way to fetch channel length atomically.
+However, the `len()` is not a thread-safe operation for arrays, slices, and maps, but it becomes pretty clear that it has to be thread safe for channels, otherwise, there is no way to fetch channel length atomically.
 Nonetheless, does it really make sense to get the length of a channel?
 As we know that channel is typically used for synchronization purposes.
 If there is a `len(ch)` that happens concurrently with a send/receive operation, there is no guarantee what is the return of the `len()`.
 The length is outdated immediately as `len()` returns.
 This scenario is neither discussed in the [language specification](https://golang.org/ref/spec), or the [Go's memory model](https://golang.org/ref/mem).
 After all, Do we really need a `len()` operation for the ultimate channel abstraction?
 The answer speaks for itself.

 ## Further Reading Suggestions